unicframework/validator/README.md

   ]
 ]);

-//Data for validation
+// Data for validation
-//We can validate any data like arrays, objects, and json etc.
+// We can validate any data like arrays, objects, and json etc.
 $data = [
   'name' => 'abc xyz',
   'gender' => 'male',